Wurielle/generate-exports-webpack-plugin/README.md

-# generate-exports-webpack-plugin
+# Generate Exports Webpack Plugin
-Generate exports for all matches in specified directories into a specified file.
+Generate exports for all matching modules into an index file.

 ## Install
 ```shell